Staff

 Rabia Nasimi has ten years’ public and voluntary experience in the field of social research and policy, with a specific focus on migration and integration.
 With an MSc in Sociology (Research) from LSE and an MPhil in Sociology from Cambridge, she is currently the Research and Insights Lead for the Afghan Resettlement Team, within the Local Government and Communities Directorate at DLUHC.
 Within the VCSO sector, she was a Strategic Development Manager at the Afghanistan and Central Asian Association, where she was responsible for cultivating funders and , managing relationships, and contributed to the production of inspiring funder reports.

-Arnaud Vervoitte (Deputy Chair and Member: Management Committee)
+Arnaud Vervoitte (Deputy Chair: Board of Trustees and Member: Management Committee)

 Arnaud Vervoitte is INQUEST’s Operations and Development Director.
 A politics graduate holding a Master’s degree in global politics and race relations, he has worked with refugees for 12 years, including as the manager of a national children education project and as the senior manager responsible for asylum support in London, West Midlands and the East of England at the Refugee Council.
 Prior to joining INQUEST, Arnaud was the managing director of Just for Kids Law, a legal charity supporting children and young people.
 He is a passionate campaigner on social justice issues, including anti-racism, gender equality and the rights of refugees and migrants.